Oreo Cookie Drones Flown Over New York In National Oreo Cookie Day Promotion

 The Oreo cookie drones were performing triple duty by celebrating National Oreo Cookie Day as well as the 105th anniversary of the cookie.
 Promoting Nabisco’s “Show Us Your Dunk” sweepstakes, which began in early February, was its third purpose.

 Nabisco has challenged Oreo fans to film themselves creatively dunking their cookies.
 They can then share the video on Twitter or Instagram with the hashtag #OREODunkSweepstakes.
-Alternatively, entrants can share their video and the hashtag as a comment to the sweepstakes post on the official Oreo Facebook page.
+Alternatively, entrants can share their video, and the hashtag as a comment to the sweepstakes post on the official Oreo Facebook page.

 The company has also produced several commercials and social media videos featuring celebrities dunking the cookie.
 Christina Aguilera has done a couple of spots for both television and YouTube.